 Qualifications and Application Materials

-The UW Health Athletic Training Residency Program prepares the athletic trainer to be a complete and versatile health care provider within the orthopedic clinic setting, with strong emphasis on research coordination and implementation.
+The UW Health Athletic Training Residency Program prepares the athletic trainer to be a complete and versatile health care provider within the orthopedic clinic setting.

 - NATA-BOC certification

-- Three to five years experience as an athletic trainer is preferred
+- Two years' experience as an athletic trainer is preferred

 - CPR/AED Certification